 This is the reason why kids get their own versions of toothpaste; the fluoride in adult toothpastes is simply too strong for them to consume on a regular basis and kids are more likely to swallow toothpaste.
 So stick to kids’ toothbrushes and toothpaste until they are teenagers.

-You might also like reading 7 Tooth Fairy Ideas Guaranteed to Sprinkle a Little Magic
+You May Also Enjoy 7 Tooth Fairy Ideas Guaranteed to Sprinkle a Little Magic

 As baby teeth eventually fall out, a common misconception is that it “doesn’t matter” if they decay.
 Obviously your kids will lose these teeth, but consider the fact that this sometimes doesn’t happen until they are almost a teenager, so they need appropriate dental care for baby teeth too.